TomatOrg/TomatBoot/README.md

 	* Boot modules (additional files to load) (not implemented yet)
 	* Boot Device Path (?) (not implemented yet)

+## Boot Protocol
+### TomatBoot
+Currently this is the only supported boot protocol, the protocol is very simple, give a 64bit elf binary, we load it as a static binary, and call it with two parameters, one being a magic, and the other being the boot info struct.

+For the header file with more definitions you can [click here](lib/tboot/tboot.h).

 ## How to

 ### Building